amalagaura/camunda-workflow/README.md

 #### Fetch tasks and queue with ActiveJob

 The poller runs an infinite loop with long polling to fetch tasks, queue, and run them.
-The topic is the process definition key, as show in the screenshot example from the Camunda Modeler.
+The topic is the process definition key, as shown in the screenshot example from the Camunda Modeler.

 Below will run the poller to fetch, lock, and run a task for the example process definition located in the `starting a process` detailed above.

-This will need to run in a separate process or thread and needs to be running constantly in order to poll Camunda and queue jobs.
+Poller will need to run in a separate process or thread and needs to be running constantly in order to poll Camunda and queue jobs.

 ```ruby
  Camunda::Poller.fetch_and_queue %w[CamundaWorkflow]